"Hair growth is like a garden, how well it grows depends on what’s underground”.

-Each one of them has its own life cycle.
-Like a plant, see?
-I told you.
+Each one of them has its own life cycle, similar to a plant.

-Oh, and on washing days you are supposed to lose up to 250 strands of hair.
-This doesn’t mean avoid washing just to keep your hair from falling out…because it will, eventually.
+And on washing days you are supposed to lose up to 250 strands of hair.
+This doesn’t mean you should avoid washing it because it will fall eventually.

-The 5 most common reasons for hair loss are:
+5 of the most common reasons for hair loss are:

 1. Excessive Styling

 Very tight ponytails or styles can cause your scalp to irritate and your hair to fall.
 Even hairstyling products that may contain chemicals will damage the scalp and cause the hair shaft to break, and your hair will start thining.
-Rock a relaxed hairstyle once in a while and look for products that are free of sulfates or any hard chemicals.
+It's better to rock a relaxed hairstyle once in a while and look for products that are free of sulfates or any hard chemicals.

 From birth control to cancer treatments (chemo) all of these can take a toll on your hair.
 Some other drugs that mess up hair growth are blood thinners and medicines that treat high blood pressure, heart disease, arthritis, and depression.
 Damage is not permanent though, once treatment is finished hair grows back.